Language Curriculums for Speech Therapy

 Language Foundations for Literacy Curriculum:

-- Struggles with phonological awareness skills (like rhyming, alliteration, etc.)
+- Struggle with phonological awareness skills (like rhyming, alliteration, etc.)

-- Struggles with understanding texts (such as identifying story elements or main idea/details)
+- Struggle with understanding texts (such as identifying story elements or main idea/details)

-- Not meeting literacy expectations in academic work/school
+- Are not meeting literacy expectations in academic work/school

 This Curriculum is broken down into three levels: